Best Humidifiers of 2022

 CR’s take.
 The stylish Stadler Form Emma E031 cool-mist ultrasonic humidifier, designed for areas up to 25 square feet, is the most expensive travel/personal unit in our ratings.
 It’s also a stellar performer in several of our evaluations, including convenience.
 In part that’s because the wide-mouthed water tank that comes with this humidifier is easy to reach into for cleaning.
 The Emma’s machinery can be disassembled to fit into the water tank, which in turn fits into a fabric travel pouch.
 To power up, use a wall plug, a USB cable attached to a computer, or a battery pack (not included).

-CR’s take: The ultrasonic SPT SU-4010, a CR Best Buy, can humidify a large room of up to 500 square feet, earning a Very Good rating in our output tests, and acing several other evaluations.
-Unlike most of the models in our ratings, the SPT is a dual-mist humidifier.
+CR’s take: The ultrasonic Lasko UH300, a CR Best Buy, can humidify a large room of up to 600 square feet, earning a Very Good rating in our output tests and acing several other evaluations.
+Unlike most of the models in our ratings, the Lasko is a dual-mist humidifier.
 That means it can pump out cool mist or warm, using more energy in the latter mode.
-When empty, the SPT shuts off automatically, and an empty-tank indicator lights up.
-This model lacks a humidistat, though, so you’ll need to purchase an inexpensive hygrometer to monitor your room’s humidity level.
+When empty, the Lasko shuts off automatically.
+This model’s humidistat wasn’t very effective, though, so consider purchasing an inexpensive hygrometer to monitor your room’s humidity level.